DannyHeyes/base-apparel-challenge/README.md

 For this challenge, I had to make the website responsive, and made a decision to make the tablet viewport look the same as mobile viewport.
 This site was built with HTLM, CSS and vanilla JavaScript.

-The form does not sumbit completely, as there is no destination for the submit.
+The form does not sumbit completely, as there is no destination.